Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-As of now, DST has, in general, been associated with dense suspensions, i.e., for $\phi$ relatively close to the jamming fraction $\phi_{\rm J}$ \cite{Lootens:2003,Brown:2009,Morris:2018}.
-In this framework, the current mechanistic interpretation of DST relies on the divergence of the suspension viscosity in the vicinity of $\phi_{\rm J}$ \cite{Wyart:2014}.
-The relative contributions of the solid friction and the chemical interactions at the molecular scale to the magnitude and dynamic of the DST remain to be quantified, but are embodied qualitatively in the magnitude of the friction coefficient between particles.
+To date DST has, in general, been associated with dense suspensions, i.e., it occurs for $\phi$ relatively close to the jamming fraction $\phi_{\rm J}$ \cite{Lootens:2003,Brown:2009,Morris:2018}.
+In this framework, the current mechanistic interpretation of DST relies on the divergence of the suspension viscosity in the vicinity of $\phi_{\rm J}$~\cite{Wyart:2014, guazzelli2018rheology}.
+While repulsive forces between particles dominate at low shear-rate, particles are brought in contact under shear in a transition to a frictional regime~\cite{Wyart:2014,morris2020shear}.
+Despite an emerging consensus on that frictional scenario, recent studies have attributed the origin of the frictional interactions to, respectively, solid friction~\cite{Clavaud:2017}, weak chemical attractive interactions~\cite{Comtet:2017, James:2018} or hydrodynamic forces~\cite{Jamali:2019}.
+The relative contributions of the solid friction and the chemical interactions at the molecular scale to the magnitude and dynamics of the DST remain to be quantified, but are both embodied in the magnitude of the friction coefficient between particles.
 Here we report an experimental study on suspensions of colloidal fumed silica particles suspended in a viscous oligomeric polar solvent.
-We show that these suspensions, which do not exhibit any ageing, drying, migration or settling (in sharp contrast to cornstarch or other non-Brownian suspensions) can display both CST and DST transitions at much lower volume fractions than values traditionally reported in the literature.
-Furthermore, these particles allow us to tune independently their surface chemistry and their effective surface roughness, which makes it possible to identify the relative contributions of both friction and reversible chemical adhesion to the shear-thickening transition.
-We demonstrate that removing frictional interactions fully suppresses the shear-thickening transition.
+We show that these suspensions, which do not exhibit any ageing, drying, migration or settling (in sharp contrast to cornstarch or other non-Brownian suspensions~\cite{kusina2021aging}) can display both CST and DST transitions at much lower volume fractions than the values traditionally reported in the literature.
+Furthermore, these particles allow us to tune independently their surface chemistry and their effective surface roughness, which makes it possible to identify and discriminate experimentally the relative contributions of both friction and reversible chemical adhesion to the shear-thickening transition.
+We demonstrate that reducing frictional interactions fully suppresses the shear-thickening transition.
 Finally, by mixing hydrophilic and hydrophobic particles in varying fractions, we study the competition between initiation and inhibition of the discontinuous shear-thickening transition, which allows us to smoothly tune the onset and extent of DST.